How to Make Sweetened Condensed Milk

 Sweetened Condensed Milk Vs. Evaporated Milk

-Sugar.
-The big difference is sugar.
 Sweetened condensed milk has sugar while evaporated milk is basically the same thing, but without sugar, just milk with reduced water content.
 Sometimes you’ll see it labeled just condensed milk and this is even more confusing.

-glass jar of homemade sweetened condensed milk
+straight on shot of jar of sweetened condensed milk

 Sugar Substitutes